Abertamy: Sport

 The area is actively used for winter and summer sports.
 There is a large modern ski resort on the slopes of the mountain Plešivec.
 It has eight downhill courses and nine ski lifts.

 Sights

+Abertamy lies in the mining cultural landscape Abertamy – Boží Dar – Horní Blatná, which was designated a UNESCO World Heritage Site in 2019 as a part of the transnational Ore Mountain Mining Region.

 The most valuable monument in Abertamy is Mauritius Mine, which is remains of the largest tin mine in the Ore Mountains.
 It was in operation from the 16th century to the 1940s.
-Today it is a national cultural monument and, since 2019, it has been a UNESCO World Heritage Site as a part of the Ore Mountain Mining Region.
+Today it is a national cultural monument.
 It is open to the public. Červená jáma, which is the largest depression after mining activities in the country, is also a part of the protected area of the mine.

 The Church of Fourteen Holy Helpers was built in the late Gothic style in 1534.
-In 1735–1738, it was baroque rebuilt.
+In 1735–1738, it was rebuilt in the Baroque style.
 It was modified to its present form in the first half of the 19th century.